neoterix/minimal-mistakes/_pages/about.md

 > Pragmatic problem solver.
 Relentless learner.
 Principled leader.
 Attorney-turned-product manager.

-Once an attorney that only treated his zeal for technology as a hobby, Anthony now consummates this passion as a product manager at the intersection of tech and healthcare.
+Once an attorney that only treated his zeal for technology as a hobby, Anthony now consummates this passion as a product manager at the intersection of data science, television, and advertising. *(with a prior stint in technology and healthcare!)*

 For more of my professional background, visit my [LinkedIn profile](https://www.linkedin.com/in/anthonytnguyen).